aasmart/Ray-Marching/README.md

 # Ray-Marching

-Explores the ray marching algorithm to render a 3d space
+Explores the ray marching algorithm to render a 3d space.
+This project was done to better understand Compute Shaders and rendering techniques.
+I also included the ability for models to be transformed (translate, rotate, etc.) as well as be animated.

 ## Resources Used:
 * https://www.youtube.com/watch?v=Cp5WWtMoeKg&t=201s